Citation, DOI, disclosures and article data

 If an incidental adrenal nodule is found, the Management of incidental adrenal masses: American College of Radiology white paper may be useful.

-The likelihood of an incidental adrenal lesion being malignant is most strongly determined by the presence or absence of a malignancy elsewhere.
-In cases where a malignancy is present up to 27% of incidental adrenal lesions represent adrenal metastases 6.
+The likelihood of an incidental adrenal lesion being malignant is most strongly determined by the presence or absence of malignancy elsewhere.
+In cases where malignancy is present, up to 27% of incidental adrenal lesions represent adrenal metastases 6.

 The word 'incidentaloma' first appears in the literature in 1982 in a paper by Glenn W Geelhoed (fl.
 2019), a surgeon, and Edward M Druy (fl.
 2019), a radiologist 8.